TypQxQ/KTC/README.md

   - `heater_state` - 0 = off, 1 = standby temperature, 2 = active temperature.
   - `heater_active_temp` - Temperature to set when in active mode.
   - `heater_standby_temp` - Temperature to set when in standby mode.
-  - `heater_active_to_standby_delay` - Time in seconds from being parked to setting temperature to standby the temperature above.
+  - `standby_to_powerdown_time` - Time in seconds from being parked to setting temperature to standby the temperature above.
 Use 0.1 to change imediatley to standby temperature.
-  - `heater_active_to_powerdown_delay` - Time in seconds from being parked to setting temperature to 0.
+  - `heater_standby_to_powerdown_delay` - Time in seconds from being parked to setting temperature to 0.
 Use something like 86400 to wait 24h if you want to disable.
 Requred on Physical tool.
 - **ToolGroup**
   - `is_virtual` - As above
   - `physical_parent_id` - As above